quasvx/GreenShort/README.md

    - Slug: Custom (optional)
    - Destination URL: The URL to shorten
    - Password: (Optional)
-   - Expiration: (Optional)
+   - Expiration: (Optional, supports "Never expires")
 3. You can generate the slug in 3 ways:
    - Manual
-   - Random
+   - Random (custom length, any value between 3 and MAX_SLUG_LENGTH)
-   - Generate with AI (analyzes the URL and proposes a slug)
+   - Generate with AI (analyzes the URL and proposes an ASCII slug)

 Create a hub
 1. Click on + Hub